FerretDB/FerretDB/website/blog/2023-11-06-how-to-package-and-deploy-ferretdb-with-acorn.md

 title: 'How to Package and Deploy FerretDB with Acorn'
 authors: [alex]
 description: >
-  In this blog post, we will explore how to build, package, and deploy a Python application with FerretDB as the database using Acorn.
+  In this blog post, we will explore how to build, package, and deploy a Python application that uses FerretDB database with Acorn.
 image: /img/blog/ferretdb-acorn.jpg
 tags: [compatible applications, tutorial, cloud]
 ---

 ![How to Package and Deploy FerretDB with Acorn](/img/blog/ferretdb-acorn.jpg)

-In this blog post, we will explore how to build, package, and deploy a Python application with [FerretDB](https://www.ferretdb.com/) as the database using [Acorn](https://www.acorn.io/).
+In this blog post, we will explore how to build, package, and deploy a Python application that uses a [FerretDB](https://www.ferretdb.com/) database with [Acorn](https://www.acorn.io/).

 <!--truncate-->

 FerretDB is an open-source document database alternative for MongoDB that provides PostgreSQL or SQLite as the database backend options.
-This means you can [use FerretDB for your production applications without worrying about vendor lock-in](https://blog.ferretdb.io/5-ways-to-avoid-database-vendor-lock-in/).
+This means you can [use FerretDB for production environments without worrying about vendor lock-in](https://blog.ferretdb.io/5-ways-to-avoid-database-vendor-lock-in/).
 And by using Acorn, you can easily make deployments easier.

 Acorn is a simplified Kubernetes-based application deployment framework for developers and software engineers.
 Suppose you have a Python application with FerretDB as the database; you can easily deploy it using Acorn.